ryandoyle5401/Budgetr/Weekly Updates/Week 6 Status Update.md

 3. Potentially start working on some app GUI

 ### Robin
+1. Help David rework the database
+2. Get on the same page as the group
+3. Get some database functionalites up and running
 ### David
 1. Rework Database
 2. Get in better communication with the team